digipost/signering-docs/source/client-integration/direct-flow.rst

         The flow starts when the sender sends a request to create the signature job to the API.
 This request is a `multipart message <https://en.wikipedia.org/wiki/MIME#Multipart_messages>`_ comprised of a document bundle part and a metadata part.

         - The request is a ``HTTP POST`` to the resource ``api.<environment>.signering.posten.no/api/<organization-number>/direct/signature-jobs``, where ``<environment>`` is ``difiqa``, ``difitest`` or just remove the environment part for the production environment.
         - The document bundle is added to the multipart message with ``application/octet-stream`` as media type.
-See :ref:`informasjonOmDokumentpakken` for more information on the document bundle.
+See :ref:`information-about-document-package` for more information on the document bundle.
         - The metadata in the multipart request is defined by the ``direct-signature-job-request`` element.
 These are added with media type ``application/xml``.

         The following example shows the metadata for a signature job: